Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Introduction

 \section{Introduction}

 JWST allows us to discover the diversity of exoplanet atmospheres.
-While past observatories have mainly focused on characterizing hot Jupiters due to their favourable observational metrics, JWST opens the ground to study the population of Jovian planets with temperatures cooler than 1000 K, also known as warm Jupiters.
+While past observatories have mainly focused on characterising hot Jupiters due to their favourable observational metrics, JWST opens up new opportunities to study the population of Jovian planets with temperatures cooler than 1000 K, also known as warm Jupiters.
 Whereas numerous studies have pointed out the role of 3D atmospheric transport (\cite{showman2011}, detailed review in \cite{showman2020}) and cloud formation in hot Jupiter atmospheres \citep{charnay2015, parmentier2016, parmentier2021, roman2017, roman2019, lines2019}, the different conditions prevailing in warm Jupiters necessitate a thorough exploration of the interactions between clouds, radiative transfer, and atmospheric circulation.
 Particularly, now that JWST enables the characterisation of both transmission and emission spectra of warm gas giants, such an exploration can be guided by the observations.

 Warm gas giants, with equilibrium temperatures of 500–1000 K, are especially interesting because they can host molecules such as water, methane, and carbon dioxide, as well as clouds from various condensates.
 Studying them is important for understanding the diversity of planetary atmospheres and the processes that shape them.
 With JWST now providing both transmission and emission spectra, these planets can be explored in greater detail, revealing how their compositions and structures are influenced by their host stars and formation histories.